 Social Media

-The concept of documenting a gray hair journey can be super helpful for anybody going gray, especially for single women who may have zero real-life support.
-Instagram is the most popular platform for creating such documentation, allowing you to share your hair progress pictures along with stories.
-In addition, Instagram provides you with two options on privacy settings on your account:
+Instagram is the most popular platform for creating such documentation, allowing you to share your hair progress photos, videos and stories.
+In addition, Instagram provides you with two options for privacy settings on your account:

 Virtual support in the form of discussions, inspiration, and connection with like-minded women on Instagram is incredible.